terales/blackbird-docs/src/content/docs/apps/Shopify.mdx

 ## Actions

+### Articles

+- **Get online store article translation as HTML** Get content of a specific online store article in HTML format
+- **Update online store article content from HTML** Update content of a specific online store article from HTML file

+### Blogs

+- **Get online store blog content as HTML** Get content of a specific online store blog in HTML format
+- **Update online store blog content from HTML** Update content of a specific online store blog from HTML file

+### Pages

+- **Get online store page content as HTML** Get content of a specific online store page in HTML format
+- **Update online store page content from HTML** Update content of a specific online store page from HTML file

 ### Products

-- **Search products** returns the list of products filtered by provided criterias.
-- **Get product content as HTML** returns source product content in an HTML format.
-- **Get product translation content as HTML** returns translated product content in an HTML format.
+- **Get product content as HTML** Get content of a specific product in HTML format
+- **Search products** Search for products based on provided criterias
-- **Update product content from HTML** updates content of the specified product from an HTML file.
+- **Update product content from HTML** Update content of a specific product from HTML file

 ## Events